-The programme is taught in accordance with Teaching, Learning and Assessment Strategies of the School of English and Drama and the School of Languages, Linguistics and Film.
+The programme is taught in accordance with Teaching, Learning and Assessment Strategy of the School of the Arts.
 Teaching will be led by research-oriented staff.
 These strategies aim to:

 - Foster a sense of community amongst students and staff in the pursuit of teaching and learning; - Promote the relationship between staff research, teaching and student learning; - Provide a flexible curriculum which maximizes student choice; - Expose students to a diverse set of approaches to the study of both English and Linguistics; - Encourage students to take responsibility for their own learning and progress and to develop qualities of self-discipline and self-direction; - Inspire intellectual independence in students; - Employ a variety of assessment methods; - Prepare graduates for training and/or employment, or further academic study through the acquisition of transferable skills.